 Dreams of swimming in the azure Tyrrhenian Sea; hiking along ancient coastal trails; sipping on Aperol spritzes at sunset; fine-dining on fresh seafood; and savoring lemon-infused everything (hello, limoncello!) are about to come into fruition.
 You’ll drool over the impossibly romantic views of Positano, live lavishly on the island of Capri, and stroll the luxurious villas of Ravello.
 Not to predict the future, or anything!

-After exploring this incredible coastline in depth, I’ve put together the best itinerary for Amalfi Coast I could dream of.
-There’s an abundance of natural and historic wonders to discover along the Amalfi Coast.
-You’ll also find that simply being present to the small moments of daily life is brilliantly magical here.
-Pause to look around and breathe it all in.
-Pet the adorable Amalfi Coast cats, connect with locals, and savor the moment.
+In addition to abundant natural and historic wonders, you’ll find that simply being present to daily life on the Amalfi Coast is magic, in and of itself.
+Pause to breathe it all in, pet the adorable Amalfi Coast cats, connect with locals, and savor the moment.
 An Amalfi Coast trip is a dream come true!

 This guide will give you a useful and customizable Amalfi Coast vacation itinerary that includes it all: the best places to visit, where to stay, how to get around, what to see, the best things to do in the Amalfi Coast, where to eat, and more!